ashleefv/ApplNumComp/L10: Python and MATLAB Plotting.md

-# **2D and 3D visualization in MATLAB and Python**
+# **Lesson 10: 2D and 3D visualization in MATLAB and Python**

-Introduces methods and commands for 2D and 3D plotting in MATLAB and Python, as well as how to use them
+This lesson introduces methods and commands for 2D and 3D plotting in MATLAB and Python, as well as how to use them.

 ### **Introductory videos**
  * [Plotting Examples](https://www.youtube.com/watch?v=Pykrn0DpesA&feature=emb_title&ab_channel=AshleeN.FordVersypt)